 The Banking Ordinance generally prohibits any bank incorporated in Hong Kong from maintaining a financial exposure to any single person or group of connected persons in excess of 25% of its capital base.
 For a discussion of "financial exposure", see "Regulation and Supervision - Regulation and Supervision in Hong Kong - Principal Obligations of Licensed Banks - Financial Exposure to Any One Customer".
-As at 31 December 2013, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) amounted to approximately HK\$45,354 million, or approximately 11.2% of the Group's gross advances, with the largest representing HK\$4,450 million, or approximately 1.1% of the Group's gross advances.
-As at 31 December 2012, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) amounted to approximately HK\$43,290 million, or approximately 12.3% of the Group's gross advances, with the largest representing HK\$4,242 million, or approximately 1.2% of the Group's gross advances.
-As at 31 December 2011, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) represented approximately HK\$39,814 million, or approximately 12.6% of the Group's gross advances, with the largest accounting for HK\$4,262 million, or approximately 1.4% of the Group's gross advances.
+As at 31 December 2013, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) amounted to approximately HK\$45,354 million, or approximately 11.2% of the Group's gross advances.
+As at 31 December 2012, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) of individuals and companies) amounted to approximately 11.2% of the Group's gross advances.
+As at 31 December 2012, the Group's exposure to its 20 largest borrowers (including groups of individuals and companies) amounted to approximately HK\$43,290 million, or approximately 12.3% of the Group's gross advances, with the largest representing HK\$4,242 million, or approximately 1.2% of the Group's exposure to its 20 largest borrowers (including discussion) and the Group's gross advances.
+As at 31 December 2011, the Group's exposure to its 20 largest borrowers (including discussion) and companies) represented approximately HK\$39,814 million, or approximately 12.6% of the Group's gross advances.